nhselect/cypmh-index/content/rapid-access/legal-frameworks.md

       - 281
       - 282
 ---
-This list provides a basic overview of the key legislation, frameworks and law that will apply to some CYP experiencing mental health difficulties.
-It includes explanations of terminology and provides the user with the opportunity to hear CYP thoughts on these matters.
+A basic overview of the key legislation, frameworks and law.
+Also, offers explanations of terminology with CYP thoughts on these matters.